bionic-gpt/bionic-gpt/README.md

 ## Observability and Reporting

 - 📈 Observability API: Compatible with Prometheus for measuring load and usage.
-- 🤖 Dashbaords: Create dashboards with Grafana for an overview of your whole system.
+- 🤖 Dashboards: Create dashboards with Grafana for an overview of your whole system.
 - 📚 Monitor Chats: All questions and responses are recording and available in the Postgres database.

 ## Token Usage Limits and Controls